stevewarsa/Knowledgebase/README.md

 9. Go back to previous location in code - Ctl + Alt + Back Arrow
 10. Find usages of field or method - Alt + F7
 11. Rename field or method - Shift + F6

+### VS Code Shortcuts
+1. List Methods/Fields - Ctl + Shift + o (then start typing the method or field you want to find)
+2. Go to definition - F12

 ### Maven
 ### Spring